Frosted Sugar Cookie Bars

 This Cookie Bar Recipe provides the same irresistible flavors in a fraction of the time.
 And who can resist sprinkles???!

-- They’re faster and easier than making individual frosted sugar cookies.
+- These sugar cookie bars are faster and easier than making individual frosted sugar cookies.

 - Look at that thick layer of cream cheese frosting!